 Even full grain leathers have fallen victim to compromised quality these days by profiteering tanneries who are selecting inferior hides.
 This is why you need to weigh a wallet by multiple factors not just what leather its made out of.

-As you can see from the illustration, the quality of leather depends largely on what layer of the hide it comes from.
+As you can see from the illustration and the photo below, the quality of leather depends largely on what layer of the hide it comes from.
 Full Grain is best then Top Grain then Genuine Leather.

 Unfortunately most people who don’t know how to choose a wallet fall prey to the tempting sound of “genuine leather.”
 In the world of leather, “genuine” does not mean it’s “the real deal.”
 “Genuine leather” is the lower, more course layer of the hide.
 “Genuine Leather” is a type of leather not a quality of leather.
 Its a very deceptive name.
 (See illustration)

 Due to its course grain, the fibres are not tight but more linear in arrangement which yields a much weaker leather.
 It’s the bottom of the barrel.
 Genuine Schhmenuine!
 Typically Genuine leather is top coated and than stamped with a fake grain.

 This is pure garbage.
 You won’t even find it on the chart because It’s the factory floor sweepings and leftovers.
 Its just scrap leather that’s mulched up and glued back together as a kind of leather composite.
 Bonded leather flakes off quickly to reveal the fabric it was coated onto.
 Don’t touch it!
 Now is the time scream and run!